orj/orj/README.md

 ### Hi there 👋

 My name is Oliver Jones.
-I'm the CTO at [Itty Bitty Apps](https://ittybittyapps.com).
+I'm a Principle Apple Platforms Engineer (I build apps for Apple platforms).

 <!--
 Here are some ideas to get you started: